hashicorp/terraform-provider-google/website/docs/r/bigtable_instance.html.markdown

 * `name` - (Required) The name (also called Instance Id in the Cloud Console) of the Cloud Bigtable instance.

 * `cluster` - (Required) A block of cluster configuration options.
-This can be specified 1 or 2 times.
+This can be specified at least once, and up to 4 times.
 See structure below.

 -----